zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataassemblyimport-getmanifestresourceprops-method.md

 ## <a name="parameters"></a>Parameter
  `mdmr`
- [in] Ein `mdManifestResource` Token, das die Ressource, für die zum Abrufen der Eigenschaften darstellt.
+ [in] An `mdManifestResource` token that represents the resource for which to get the properties.

  `szName`
- [out] Der Name der Ressource.
+ [out] The name of the resource.

  `cchName`
- [in] Die Größe in Breitzeichen von `szName`.
+ [in] The size, in wide chars, of `szName`.

  `pchName`
- [out] Ein Zeiger auf die Anzahl der tatsächlich zurückgegebenen Breitzeichen `szName`.
+ [out] A pointer to the number of wide chars actually returned in `szName`.

  `ptkImplementation`
- [out] Ein Zeiger auf ein `mdFile` token oder ein `mdAssemblyRef` Token, die die Datei oder Assembly darstellt, die die Ressource enthält.
+ [out] A pointer to an `mdFile` token or an `mdAssemblyRef` token that represents the file or assembly, respectively, that contains the resource.

  `pdwOffset`
- [out] Ein Zeiger auf einen Wert, der den Offset vom Anfang der Ressource in der Datei angibt.
+ [out] A pointer to a value that specifies the offset to the beginning of the resource within the file.

  `pdwResourceFlags`
- [out] Ein Zeiger auf Flags, die beschreiben, die Metadaten, die auf eine Ressource angewendet werden soll.
-Der Wert des Flags ist eine Kombination aus einem oder mehreren [CorManifestResourceFlags](../../../../docs/framework/unmanaged-api/metadata/cormanifestresourceflags-enumeration.md) Werte.
+ [out] A pointer to flags that describe the metadata applied to a resource.
+The flags value is a combination of one or more [CorManifestResourceFlags](../../../../docs/framework/unmanaged-api/metadata/cormanifestresourceflags-enumeration.md) values.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]